martinescardo/HoTT-UF-Agda-Lecture-Notes/README.md

-# Lecture notes on univalent foundations of mathematics with Agda
+# Introduction to univalent foundations of mathematics with Agda

 Sources and scripts to generate the lecture notes available at https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html